bardliao/linux/Documentation/driver-api/soundwire/stream.rst

 only be invoked once by respective Master(s) and Slave(s).
 From ASoC DPCM framework, this stream state is linked to .hw_params() operation.

+Since the ALSA/ASoC framework will by construction invoke Master callbacks before Slave ones, sdw_stream_add_master() shall be called before any Slaves are added to the stream.

 .. code-block:: c

   int sdw_stream_add_master(struct sdw_bus * bus,